Overlapping Subproblems Property in Dynamic Programming | DP-1

 a) Memoization (Top Down): The memoized program for a problem is similar to the recursive version with a small modification that looks into a lookup table before computing solutions.
 We initialize a lookup array with all initial values as NIL.
 Whenever we need the solution to a subproblem, we first look into the lookup table.
 If the precomputed value is there then we return that value, otherwise, we calculate the value and put the result in the lookup table so that it can be reused later.

 Following is the memoized version for nth Fibonacci Number.

-b) Tabulation (Bottom Up): The tabulated program for a given problem builds a table in bottom up fashion and returns the last entry from table.
-For example, for the same Fibonacci number, we first calculate fib(0) then fib(1) then fib(2) then fib(3) and so on.
+b) Tabulation (Bottom Up): The tabulated program for a given problem builds a table in bottom-up fashion and returns the last entry from the table.
+For example, for the same Fibonacci number, we first calculate fib(0) then fib(1) then fib(2) then fib(3), and so on.
 So literally, we are building the solutions of subproblems bottom-up.